Hiking the Kahaualeʻa Trail on the Big Island of Hawaiʻi

 Distance (Roundtrip): 7.6 miles / 12.2 km

-That being said, I chose to hike the Kahaualeʻa Trail because there is so little information about the hike online.
+That being said, I chose to hike the Kahaualeʻa Trail because there was so little information about the hike online before I posted this.
 It left me curious, but needless to say, this was not a trail that I should have started with less than two and a half hours of daylight, and I know myself to be a very good and very fast Hawaiʻi hiker.

-However, I kept pushing further and further because I was tracking the hike very meticulously, only to learn that the posted 3.4 mile (5.5 km) one-way distance was wrong!
-When I reached 3.4 miles (5.5 km), I was a frustrated, confused because of the turns, and also determined to finish the trail since I felt that I was so close.
-I’m also positive that I recorded one of my more accurate distances because I was moving so fast.
+However, I kept pushing further and further because I was tracking the hike very meticulously, only to learn that the posted 3.4-mile (5.5 km) one-way distance was wrong!
+When I reached 3.4 miles (5.5 km), I was a frustrated, confused because of the turns, and also determined to finish the trail since I felt that I was so close—not to mention, I was also positive that I recorded one of my more accurate distances because I was moving so fast.

 Kahaualeʻa Trailhead Parking